 There is never a wrong time to honor courage, conviction and right, because these qualities are always in short supply yet ever in infinite demand, wherever freedom is sought and democracy is threatened.

-Every tribute advances these causes, encourages these qualities, and brings so much clqser their victory and vindication.
+Every tribute advances these causes, encourages these qualities, and brings so much closer their victory and vindication.

 I accept this award on behalf of those great individuals who first glimpsed the potential of peace at a time when the conventional wisdom prescribed force for the attainment of justice, and war for the achievement of freedom.